-I actually wanted to be a boxing trainer or a boxing coach or a boxing manager, one of those, since I was into boxing when I was a kid, but then I ended up going in a completely different direction.
+I actually wanted to be a boxing trainer or a boxing coach or a boxing manager – one of those, since I was into boxing when I was a kid, but then I ended up going in a completely different direction.
 So yeah, that was what I wanted to do as a kid, and I don’t know why, I mean, I just saw it as a fine job.

-So how did you get into rave promotion, and what did you enjoy about it?
+How did you get into rave promotion, and what did you enjoy about it?

 What happened was that I was working into TV and video sales at a department store and then I was made redundant.
 Somebody took me to a rave one day and I just thought wow, this is amazing, and before you know it, somebody told me “you should be looking at doing this”, and you know, I wanted to get involved into this business.
 When I come out at the event, there were people giving out flyers and I was like “do you get paid for this?”, and they said yeah, so I said fine, can I have a job?
-So I started working and at some point, I was earning £700 a week.
+So I started working, and at some point, I was earning £700 a week.
 On the back of flyering, I put myself forward to sell tickets for these events, so I was promoting events, selling tickets for these events… but what do you put on an event?
 And that’s how One Nation started, and from there Garage Nation, becoming one of the biggest in the world, and winning awards… it was good fun.
 I was 19 when I started and I was 31 when I left, so it was 12 years being at the top!
 It’s good fun doing it, I had a good time.
 My last event was in February 2003.

 Oh yes, for sure, because by being in that scene for that amount of time you get to meet a lot of different characters and you can see what they’re like, and it helps.
-When somebody tells you that you’re going to play a part in a movie, then it’s easier to play a part when you can base that on real characters: so I’ve been studying people’s characters.
+When somebody tells you that you’re going to play a part in a movie, then it’s easier to play a part when you can base that on real characters – so, I’ve been studying people’s characters.

-I mean, just something really different from what you’ve done so far?
+Just something really different from what you’ve done so far?

-We’ve done a movie about it, and this kind of got me back interested in it again, we’re doing a premiere of the film, an after-party with celebrities and producers for one night in February 2020, so it’s going to be fun.
-But we’re also going to allow the general public to buy a ticket to attend as well, and it’s quite nice because you cannot normally buy into a red-carpet experience.
-But we’re actually allowing them doing that, so I think it’s one of the first time someone has ever done that.
+We’ve done this movie, United Nation: Three Decades of Drum & Bass, about it, and this kind of got me back interested in it again.
+We did a premiere of the film, an after-party with celebrities and producers for one night in February 2020, and it’s been fun.
+We also allowed the general public to buy a ticket to attend as well, and it’s been quite nice because you cannot normally buy into a red-carpet experience.
+But we actually allowed them doing that, so I think it’s one of the first time someone has ever done that.